5k-mirrors/poe-live-search-manager/README.md

 - Turn off "Focus assist" or add PoE Sniper to priority apps
 - Turn on "Get notifications from apps and other senders" in Notification settings
 - Turn on notifications for PoE Sniper in Notification settings
+- Enable notification sound in Sound settings
+- Search for further notification settings according to your Windows version

+#### Notification settings

+- Windows allows you to [change or turn off notification sounds](https://lmgtfy.com/?q=windows+notification+sound)
+- Windows allows you to [change notification length](https://lmgtfy.com/?q=windows+notification+length).
+This is _not_ supported currently.
+Changing it from the default 5 seconds will cause the clipboard to be out of sync with the notifications.

 ## Caveats